Prenton Park: Shelbourne v Rangers, 1998

 The only UEFA European Fixture to take place at Prenton Park was a UEFA Cup first qualifying round tie between Irish team Shelbourne and Scottish team Rangers, on 22 July 1998.
 Due to fears of sectarian violence, and after discussions between the two clubs and UEFA, Prenton Park was chosen as the venue for the first leg, with Shelbourne as the home team.
 The match finished 3–5 in favour of Rangers after Shelbourne (at the time a semi-professional side) had earlier taken a 3–0 lead.
 As a result of this game, Rangers were fined 25,000 Swiss Francs and warned by UEFA for their fans' behaviour at the game.

 Music

 The stadium hosted the Wirral Live music festival in 2017, with bands such as Madness, Little Mix and The Libertines.

-In 2024 the stadium will host the Wirral family festival with a main stage hosting tribute bands and a dance music stage hosting well known local house music DJs in addition to a kids stage featuring various acts for children.
+In 2024 the stadium hosted the Wirral Family Festival with a main stage hosting tribute bands and a dance music stage hosting well known local house music DJs in addition to a kids' stage featuring various acts for children.